eloyrobillard/no-rm/README.md

-# No `rm`
+# Remove `rm` for your own safety

 ## The why

 This whole project started when I tried installing a package using `cd ~ && make install`, only to realise one of the lines was `rm . -rf`.
-And just like that `$HOME` was gone.
+And just like that `$HOME` was gone, and every important file I had with it.

 `rm` is not a very good command for a number of reasons: